 how does the SRAD compare against something more modern like your lovely Aprilia?

 Being an inline 4 the SRAD is boring below 5,000 rpm, but at 7,000 and beyond all hell breaks loose and you have to just hold on.
 It's well documented the geometry was based on Kevin Schwantz's RGV500 so the bike feels nimble, light and is compact.
-When it came out in 96 it was a ground up redesign from the previous oil-cooled beam-framed gixxer that was long overdue a revamp.
+When it came out in 96 it was a ground up redesign from the previous oil-cooled beam-framed GSX-R that was long overdue a revamp.
 I've wanted an SRAD 750 for a few years because I like what they represented.
 Before the now 600 and 1,000cc homologation classes, 750 was the top tier with Honda spending a lot of money developing the RVF750 and Yamaha's R7 which neither I could afford with prices going sky-high long ago.
 Whilst most manufacturers did the same, developing exotic projects Suzuki said "Let's just use the SRAD 750, we've been making them for ages and they're pretty good" whist claiming 4 world titles.
-Suzuki still makes the GSX-R750 despite buying trends and manufacturers changing a lot over the years.
+All(?) manufacturers have long stopped making 750 super bikes but Suzuki still sells the GSX-R750, which to me makes a lot of sense on the road and track.
 It's an underdog that was lighter than the 600s of the day and arguably faster than the 1,000cc Honda Fireblade whilst doing it for a lower asking price.

-Riding the SRAD you feel a bit of an oik but your heart is racing from the powerband whereas the RSV makes you feel very special and you get a lot more friendly waves.
+Riding the SRAD you feel a bit of an oik but your heart is racing from the powerband whereas the RSV makes you feel like a sophisticated oik provoking more waves and smiles.
 In terms of cornering too the strategy with the Aprilia is to keep it in a higher gear with the torque pushing you around, with the primitive slipper clutch you don't want to lock-up the back wheel as that's one way to fill your pants with Sheppard's pie.

 In flooring news the concrete has been ground and the levelling compound is down.
 I just need to remember to not go into the garage then walk it all around the house.
 The weather looks to be deteriorating this week so will see how progress goes but fingers crossed the epoxy should be laid in the next few days.